European shares hit nine-week high, led by banks

 "We still favour the dividend theme in Europe.
 Stocks pay a hefty 3.5 percent yield on average, that's much higher than in the fixed income market."

-Shares in E.ON rose 2.8 percent after sources said late on Monday that E.ON's Italian assets had drawn interest from a handful of energy companies and investment funds on the final day for a binding bid.
+Shares in E.ON jumped 3.4 percent after sources said late on Monday that E.ON's Italian assets had drawn interest from a handful of energy companies and investment funds on the final day for a binding bid.

 Europe bourses in 2014: link.reuters.com/pap87v